Dr Gemma Clark

 My research focuses on violence and conflict in nineteenth- and twentieth-century Britiain and Ireland.
 I study encounters not only between military/paramilitary forces, but also civilians, in times of war and of relative peace.
 I'm concerned with the (strategic, political, social, other) functions of aggression in various contexts, and placing Irish violence in comparative-international perspectives; I also focus on the human experience of harmful acts.

 I'm also working with Cambridge University Press on a new book project.
 Arson in Ireland: Fire as Protest since 1800 will trace the development of criminal fire setting as a social and political protest tool, and contextualise Ireland's apparent propensity for non-lethal property damage over other forms of (interpersonal) violence.
 My research on usages of arson in pre-Famine rural Ireland was published in 2017, in Kyle Hughes and Donald M. MacRaild (eds.), Crime, violence, and the Irish in the nineteenth century (Liverpool University Press).
+In 2020, I received a BA-Leverhulme Small Reserach Grant, 'Exporting Arson: Incendiarism as Protest in the Global Irish Diaspora', to extend the reach of my work on fire and test out methodologies for writing its global history in the future.

 I am open to discussing research proposals on any relevant subject given my research expertise in Modern British and Irish History, and violence and civil war.
 I am especially happy to consider working with candidates with interests in nineteenth- and twentieth-century Ireland (especially the Revolutionary period, 1912-23).